Class: Aws::SecretsManager::Client

 #put_secret_value(params = {}) ⇒ Types::PutSecretValueResponse

-Stores a new encrypted secret value in the specified secret.
+Creates a new version with a new encrypted secret value and attaches it to the secret.

 -